CSutherland-AI/US-Election-Prediction/README.md

 Neural Network

 For the neural network I used for loops to test a wide range of values for learning rate, alpha, maximum number of iterations, activation function and hidden layer size.
-Interestingly changes to these hyperparameters had very little effect on the prediction accuracy.

-Changing the number of hidden layers and size of each layer also had very little effect on predictive accuracy.
+Interestingly changes to these hyperparameters had very little effect on the prediction accuracy.Changing the number of hidden layers and size of each layer also had very little effect on predictive accuracy.

+Random Forest

+Possible improvements:
+Feature engineering
+-Using the existing features, new, more informative features could have been created